codesharedot/quantum-resistant-ledger-price/README.md

-# bitcoin2 price
+# ipchain price

-Gets the bitcoin2 price with Python (from JSON).
+Gets the ipchain price with Python (from JSON).

 https://pythonbasics.org